8 Fun Games to Play in the Dark

-Looking for games to play in the dark?
+Looking for games and activities to play in the dark?
 Look no further.
 Whether the power is out or you're just looking to shake up your nighttime routine, playing in the dark can be fun for kids and adults alike.

 When the lights go out, it's an opportunity to unplug and play in the physical world, says Dr. Glenda Revelle, an associate professor of human development at the University of Arkansas.
 "The two most critical areas of experience for children's development during the early childhood years are exploring and experimenting with physical objects in the environment and engaging in conversation and play with parents or other adults."